ZacharySchmidt0/AutoMARK_V6/AutoMARK_V6_Files/README.md

     - After running the macros on the answer key and student submissions, all of the data about the drawings is in Excel.
-Matlab can then very easily parse these Excel files and create a template .mat variable to store all of this data.
+Matlab can then very easily parse these Excel files and create objects representing a key or student's drawing.

     - For each feature (sheet, view, centerline, dimension, etc.) if there is a difference wider than the acceptable tolerance between the student and key,